YuzuMin/VtuberNoisesAutomation/README.md

 # VtuberNoisesAutomation
-Vtuber Noises Automation is an Open Source C++ program developed to write code for YuzuMin's Vtuber Noises project and projects based on it.
+Vtuber Noises Automation is an Open-Source C++ program developed to write code for YuzuMin's Vtuber Noises project and projects based on it.

 ## Version
 ~~~